Open-Cloud-Services/Open-Rest/Readme.md

 Open-Rest is a Rest framework which works with an style of many annotations, to configure easily your Rest API.

-Youre welcome to use it in your own project, if a useable version was released.
+You are welcome to use it in your own project, if a working version was released.